kornia.geometry.depth#

 • camera_matrix (Tensor) – tensor containing the camera intrinsics with shape \((B, 3, 3)\).

-• normalize_points (bool, optional) – whether to normalise the pointcloud.
+• normalize_points (bool, optional) – whether to normalize the pointcloud.
 This must be set to True when the depth is Default: False

 • position. (represented as the Euclidean ray length from the camera) –